jk-ndwiga/giga-analytica/README.md

 # giga-analytica
-Submit the Jupyter notebook/Lab and HTML file with answers to all the questions
+This is a Jupyter notebook/Lab exploring and analyzing online retail data.

 Business Objective